matrix-org/matrix-spec-proposals/proposals/3816-clarify-thread-participation.md

 | `@bob:example.com`   | `true`                      |

-The proposed clarification is that `@alice:example.com` should have always have participated in the thread (e.g. both tables would be `true` in the example above).
+The proposed clarification is that `@alice:example.com` should have always have participated in the thread (i.e. both tables would be `true` in the example above).

 ## Proposal